VeryProPlayer/nvim-rtrdconfig/README.md

 ## Fedora
 sudo dnf install nvim
 ----
-To open up neovim you'll need to enter 'nvim' and that's it `fun fact: you don't need to close the terminal to exit nvim or vim`
+To open up neovim you'll need to enter 'nvim' and that's it\
+`fun fact:` you don't need to close the terminal to exit nvim or vim (that wasn't funny , I know)

+## 🧠 Useful Commands Inside Neovim
+- `:q` → Quit
+- `:w` → Save file
+- `:wq` → Save and quit
+- `:help` → Open Neovim help
+- `i` → Enter insert mode
+- `Esc` → Exit insert mode  \

+  `fun fact:` You don't need :q to exit vim what's even better and also faster in my opinion is  by holding shift and pressing  ZZ\
+  In this config I'll be using `lazyvim` which will make things way simpler in my opinion.